 The process by which evaporative cooling occurs is as simple as it is ancient: the archaic amphorae made of terracotta, a porous material, allowed the water to leach outwards in minimal quantities.
 In this way, an evaorative process took place: the water inside was kept cool even in high ambient temperatures.

 1.2.
-Cooling towers exploit the latent heat of evaporation
+How do Cooling Towers work?
+Exploiting the latent heat of evaporation

 Evaporative cooling towers are able to best realise the water/air heat exchange process: evaporation is forced through the use of simple, effective components which normally require minimum maintenance.